sysfce2/AviSynth_masktools/README.md

     String "scale_inputs": "all","allf","int","intf","float","floatf","none", default "none"
   and
-    Boolean "clamp_float": default false, but treated as always true (and thus ignored) when scale_inputs involves a float autoscale.
+    Boolean "clamp_float": default false, but treated as always true (and thus ignored) when scale_inputs involves a float autoscale. and
+    Boolean "use_expr": default 0, calls fast JIT-compiled "Expr" in Avisynth+ for mt_lut, lutxy, lutxyz, lutxyza
+    0: no Expr, use slow internal realtime calc if needed
+    1: call Expr for bits>8 or lutxyza
+    2: call Expr, when masktools would do its slow realtime calc

   Extends and replaces experimental clamp_xxxx keywords.